≡ Menu

 Name

-Sarah Bellman is a Right-Brain Business Plan® licensed facilitator located in Ohio.
-She’s the October guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.
-Plus, if Sarah resonates with you and you are interested in integrating aromatherapy, crystals, and elemental theory into your sacred space then check out this Feng Shui Guide here.
+Chantel Zimmerman is a Right-Brain Business Plan® licensed facilitator based in Los Angeles.
+She’s the April guest host of our RBBP Facebook group so make sure to stop by and get some support and encouragement from her.

 Business Plan Spotlight